 In this post, we’ve rounded up over 30 WordPress blogging themes ideal for personal blogs and writers.
 Some are simple with designs that are laser-focused on showcasing your blog.
 Others are intimidating multipurpose themes that offer dozens of premade templates to choose from and seemingly endless ways to customize them.

-Without further ado, here are 30+ WordPress themes for bloggers and writers.
+Without further ado, here are 20+ WordPress blog themes to consider.

 The best WordPress blog themes for your website

 Thrive Theme Builder is a sophisticated page building WordPress theme that combines the page building aspects of Thrive Architect with powerful theme options and theme building capabilities.
 That is to say with Thrive Theme Builder, you can customize key theme elements like your 404, search and archive pages as well as your blog page layout.

 Bloggers will love the ability to customize their sites from the ground up without having to use code, but the things that truly make Thrive Theme Builder special are its marketing capabilities.

 This theme has calls to action and email opt-in forms for you to use right out of the box.
 Custom author boxes and blog posts are available as well.

 Price: $99/year (renews at $199/year thereafter) for standalone product or access all Thrive Themes products for $299/year (renews at $599/year thereafter) with Thrive Suite membership.

 Read our Thrive Theme Builder review.

 If you’re ready to build beautiful websites which are elegant, fast-loading and follow accessibility standards then look no further than Kadence Theme.